microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingVideoSearch/README.md

 ### Note:
 Change TargetFramework in Microsoft.Bing.VideoSearch.Samples.csproj to netcoreapp1.1 if you have .NET Framework version as 2.1.2.

-If you have an older version, chang the file as follows:
+If you have an older version:

 **Current**
 ````